 Serial-attached SCSI and Serial ATA technologies contain serial point-to-point interconnections, increased address-ability and the ability to scale to small form factors.
 Serial ATA drives use a phone jack-style connection, as opposed to the ribbon connector used by current ATA technology, thereby saving space.
 Serial ATA drives offer a throughput in the 150-180 Mbps range.

-Adaptec's ATA product family enables the use of longer, thinner cables and smaller connectors than parallel technology; as a result, it improves chassis airflow and cooling, simplifies cable routing and allows
+Adaptec's ATA product family enables the use of longer, thinner cables and smaller connectors than parallel technology; as a result, it improves chassis airflow and cooling, simplifies cable routing and allows system builders to design smaller form factors, the company said.

 "In the future, we'll be rolling out Serial-attached SCSI and introducing an iSCSI [host bus adapter] that lets you take the DuraStor appliances and spread them across your environment," said Carvilla Dossett, RAID product marketing manager for Adaptec's storage solutions group.